-Give A Man A Fish Meaning (6 Bible Verses About Self Sufficiency)
+Give A Man A Fish Meaning (6 Scriptures On Self Sufficiency)

 In this short quick devotion, we will be sharing with you the meaning of "give a man a fish proverb", as well as some important Bible Verses About Self Sufficiency.
 There are many interpretations of this phrase, but we will be sharing with you what we believe is the main takeaway as it relates to teaching others how to be self-sufficient in accordance to the word of God.